brunosantos4/blocker_fraud_company/README.md

 ## 2.0 The solution

-Perform data analysis and create a machine learning model that maximizes the number of correct classifications
+Create a machine learning model that maximizes the number of correct classifications.

+- To increase earnings, it is necessary to obtain a large amount of values truly predicted as fraud
+- To reduce losses, it is necessary to obtain the minimum of (in order of relevance):
+    - False negative (transaction detected as legitimate, however the transaction is a fraud)
+    - False positive (transaction value detected as fraud, however the transaction is legitimate)

+In other words, we want a model that maximizes accuracy, recall and precision, in that order.

 ## 3.0 Solution Steps